The Importance of Passover & the Feasts

 So when did the believers in Yeshua stop celebrating Passover?
 In The Passover Haggadah by Nahum Glatzer, Solomon Zeitlin wrote, “The early Christians celebrated the resurrection of Jesus and called it pascha.
 It was observed at the same time that the Jews observed Passover…The bishop sent out epistles, called paschal epistles, to notify the Christians when pascha … would fall.
 At the Council of Nicea, 325 C.E., the Christians were prohibited from celebrating pascha at the time the Jews were celebrating Passover.
 The emperor Constantine, who presided over the Council, said, “Let us have nothing in common with the detestable Jewish crowd.”
 However… the institution of the Eucharist is really based on the Jewish custom, during the Second Commonwealth, of giving thanks to G-d on the first night of Passover for their redemption, over unleavened bread and a cup of wine.”

 Passover and the End Times

 When reading the Book of Revelation, many of its symbols are taken directly from the story of the Exodus.
 This is because of a future Exodus to come.
 Jeremiah prophesies saying, “Therefore behold, the days are coming,” says the L-rd, “that it shall no more be said, ‘The L-rd lives who brought up the children of Israel from the land of Egypt,’ but, ‘The L-rd lives who brought up the children of Israel from the land of the north and from all the lands where He had driven them.’
 For I will bring them back into their land which I gave to their fathers.”
-(16:14-15) Below is a concise comparison of these symbols.
+(16:14-15) The list here shows a concise comparison of some of these symbols.